axibase/atsd-api-r/atsd_package.md

      Should be provided if the <tt><font color = "SaddleBrown">entity\_col</font></tt>  argument is not given.
 Name of the entity.

 -   <tt><font color = "SaddleBrown"> tags\_col</font></tt>  (optional, numeric or character vector)
-     Lists numbers or names of the columns containing values of tags.
+     Lists numbers or names of the columns containing tag values.
 So the name of a column is a tag name, and values in the column are the tag values.

 -   <tt><font color = "SaddleBrown"> tags</font></tt>  (optional, character vector)
      Lists tags and their values in "tag=value" format.
 Each indicated tag will be saved with each series.
-Witespace symbols are ignored.
+Whitespace symbols are ignored.

 -   <tt><font color = "SaddleBrown">verbose</font></tt>  (optional, string)
-    If <tt>verbose = FALSE</tt>,  then all console output will be suppressed.
+    If <tt>verbose = FALSE</tt>,  then all console outputs will be suppressed.

-**Time stamps format.**
+**Timestamp format.**

 The list of allowed timestamp types.